Aleksandar Tomash

-Aleksandar Tomash (Александър Томаш; born 2 September 1978 in Veliko Tarnovo) is a Bulgarian football manager and former player.
+Aleksandar Tomash (Александър Томаш; born 2 September 1978) is a Bulgarian football manager and former player.

 During his playing career as a defender, he made several appearances for CSKA Sofia, OFI Crete, Metalurh Zaporizhya, Cherno More Varna, FC Baku, Slavia Sofia, Beroe Stara Zagora and Etar 1924 Veliko Tarnovo.

 Coaching career

 After serving as assistant to Ivko Ganchev at Beroe during the 2012/2013 season, Tomash began his coaching career at Bansko, leading the team for 2 years, before moving to Lokomotiv GO.

 Vereya Stara Zagora

 On 10 June 2016 he was appointed as manager at the newly promoted to First Professional League team Vereya.
 The team finished on 10th position in the regular season and qualified for the Relegation Group A. Vereya finished 1st in the group and qualified for the European play-off.

 Beroe Stara Zagora

 On 23 May 2017 Tomash was announced as the new manager of the other Stara Zagora team - Beroe, taking over the coaching duties at the team from 1 June.